Nashville Waffle House shooting: Aftermath

 By May 7, Shaw had raised $227,000 via GoFundMe for a fund to help the shooting victims.
 That day, Tennessee State University, Shaw's Alma Mater, set up a scholarship in his name.
 Tennessee lawmakers passed a joint resolution honoring Shaw's actions.
 Shaw was interviewed on several media, notably The Ellen DeGeneres Show where he met his idol, NBA basketball star Dwyane Wade.
 In May 2018, Shaw met with X González, who survived the shooting at Marjory Stoneman Douglas High School and anti-gun activist who helped to found Never Again MSD.
 Together, along with survivors and activists David Hogg, Alex Wind, and Jaclyn Corin among others, the whole group united for a special brunch at a local Denny's in suburban Nashville.
-Tennessee State University set up a scholarship fund in his name.
 The following month, at the 2018 MTV Movie & TV Awards, after Chadwick Boseman won an award for "Best Hero" for his work in Black Panther, but made a statement saying "Receiving an award for playing a superhero is amazing, but it's even greater to acknowledge the heroes that we have in real life" before called Shaw up to the stage and gave him the award saying "This is gonna live at your house".
 Shaw was presented a Gold Vail Award by Randall L. Stephenson, the Chief Executive Officer of AT&T. In 2018, he received a BET Humanitarian Award.

 The families of two victims filed civil actions against Travis Reinking and his family.